-Although Hindi and English come from the same family of Indo-European languages, there are Hindi words that can never be literally translated into English.
-Complex feelings, spiritual experiences, colloquial slangs and more, you can only attempt to explain or describe these beautiful words.
-Here are 15 Hindi words that you can’t translate into English, ever.
+Although Hindi and English come from the same family of Indo-European languages, there are words for which a literal Hindi to English translation will never be found.
+Complex feelings, spiritual experiences, colloquial slangs and more – you can only attempt to explain or describe these beautiful words.

 Dhaba is a Hindi word used to describe a roadside eatery.
-Mostly seen on highways in India, a typical dhaba would have cots and cane chairs as seating arrangements and would serve comfort food.
+Mostly seen on highways in India, a typical dhaba would have camp beds and cane chairs as seating and would serve comfort food.
 They are often found at petrol stations and open 24/7 for hungry lorry drivers and other travellers.

 This Hindi word refers to an item that has been used or touched by someone else with their mouth.
-For example, if a person eats with a spoon and another uses it later, the second person to use the spoon is using the first person’s ‘jootha’.
-Jootha is a cultural concept and something that should not be practiced as per certain religious beliefs in India.
+For example, if a person eats with a spoon and another uses it later, the second person to use the spoon is using the first person’s jootha.
+Jootha is a cultural concept and something that should not be practiced, according to certain religious beliefs in India.

-Kanyadaan is a Hindi word that describes a ritual performed at Hindu weddings, usually by the bride’s father, that basically means giving his daughter away to the groom.
+Kanyadaan is a Hindi word that describes a ritual performed at Hindu weddings, usually by the bride’s father, that basically means he is “giving his daughter away” to the groom.
 The bride’s father (and sometimes her mother as well) places a hand on top of the couple’s joined hands.
 Holy water or milk can also be poured over the hands, often by the mother of the bride.

 Jigyasa really is one of those untranslatable Hindi words, partly because it has many meanings in Hindi.
 Depending on the way it’s used, it could mean demand, doubt, curiosity or inquisitiveness.

-Moksha is a spiritual term in Hinduism and Jainism.
-It means to be free of the cycle of rebirth due to the law of karma.
+Moksh is a spiritual term in Hinduism, Jainism, Buddhism and Sikhism.
+It means to be free of the cycle of death and rebirth due to the law of karma.
 The higher state attained by self above life is moksh.
 It can also mean liberation or freedom.

 Rimjhim is a colloquial Hindi word used to describe rain.
 It loosely translates to drizzle or a light shower.
-But its Hindi to English translation is still illusive, as it has more to do with the joy and happiness that comes with rain and monsoons.
+But its Hindi to English translation is still illusive, as it has more to do with the joy and happiness that comes with the arrival of rain and monsoons.

 The Hindi slang kalmooha (male) or kalmoohi (female) is used as a negative adjective for a person who is good for nothing, stupid or even considered bad luck.

-In Hindi, ghamasan can be described as something devastating, extremely serious or to explain how deeply awry something is.
+In Hindi, ghamasan can be described as something devastating or extremely serious – or to explain how deeply awry something is.

-Jijivisha means the intense desire to live and to continue living to the fullest in the highest sense of being.
+Jijivisha means the intense desire to live and to continue living in the highest sense of being.
 It’s often used to speak about someone who lives their life to the fullest.

 Indriya means to control all five senses.
 It could loosely be used to express one’s desire to control temptations.